There was an article in the Independent recently highlighting the effect of cyber bullying and trolling on Paris Jackson.

-I recently undertook a study on our behavior online and why some of us troll.
-Anonymity was discussed but many saw the need to illicit their trolling behaviour on others so that they can get their frustrations out into the world; including not only the artist but their online social circle.
+I recently undertook a study on our behaviour online and why some of us troll.
+Anonymity was discussed but many saw the need to elicit their trolling behaviour on others.
+This allowed trolls to get their frustrations out into the world.
+Trolling not only the artist but their online social circle.

 It seems that the trolls are trying to illicit a response, to ‘ knock ‘em down a peg or two’ in order to claim some sort of power or interaction with that celebrity.